itancio/sokoban/PROPOSALS.md

 `----------------------`
 ```

-If we decide to integrate a server and multiplayer, then WASM can run in NodeJS/Express and we can use Socket.io for client/server communication.
+If we decide to integrate a server and multiplayer, then WASM can run the game logic in NodeJS and we can use Express and Socket.io for client/server communication.

+### Potential issues/downsides

+The technology stack with everything from C to Puppeteer is relatively broad, so getting libraries set up on everyone's machine and making sure everyone understands the overall design workflow could take a bit of time.
+I'm happy to jump on Zoom to get everyone up and running.

+On the other hand, even with SDL2 and SFML, there'd probably still be a fair amount of up-front effort.
+Taking a console-only apprach would likely offer the lowest bar of entry for setup, but it'd also be pretty restrictive in terms of what we can build.

+I'm fully prepared to handle all of the library glue if necessary.
+Theoretically, if one wanted to do C/C++ exclusively and work with a console UI for development, that'd be fine, because the HTML5/WASM frontend is in a totally different module.

 ---